Alffonti/notes-frontend/README.md

 This project aims to create the frontend of a **Notes application** using the React framework.

 The frontend of the application was created with the `npx create-react-app notes` command which can be used once Node.js is installed on the computer.
-It runs on **port 3000** in the **development environment**.
+It runs on **port 3000** in **development environment**.

 The notes are generated using the map function.
 A key attribute (cotaining the note id) was defined for the **Note component** placed in the `src/components` directory.